McDonald’s Plans To Add More Ordering Kiosks Because Customers Buy More From A Machine Than A Person

 “You walked to the front counter and line up and take your drink and find a table or you go through the drive through.
 We’re introducing many options.
 They can order through mobile, they can come curbside and we’ll run it out as well as the existing traditional ways.
 You can pay in different ways and customize your food in different ways.
 I think we’re trying to add more choice and variety.”

-Over the next two years, McDonalds will implement their new ordering system by putting in roughly 10 kiosks a day at various McDonalds locations.
+Over the next two years, McDonald’s will implement their new ordering system by putting in roughly 10 kiosks a day at various McDonald’s locations.
 This means that they plan to add about 1,000 every quarter in the U.S. while many locations in the United Kingdom and Canada are already home to self-serving kiosks.
 And by 2020, they hope to have kiosks at every single location.

 But the move may prove to be a risky one for the hamburger retailer.
 A recent poll from MSN found that “78% of customers are less likely to go into a restaurant that has a self-service kiosk.”
 However, the CEO makes a point to express that the kiosks are not meant to replace actual workers, they just serve as a way to bring the benefits that come along with technology to the fast-food market.